About Washington County

 Courts & Case Records

-Washington County's court system includes Washington County Supreme Court and County Court, located at 383 Broadway, Fort Edward, NY 12828, which can be reached for These courts handle felony criminal cases, civil matters exceeding monetary thresholds, and appeals from lower courts.
+Washington County's court system includes Washington County Supreme Court and County Court, located at 383 Broadway, Fort Edward, NY 12828, which can be contacted through the office’s website.
+These courts handle felony criminal cases, civil matters exceeding monetary thresholds, and appeals from lower courts.
 Washington County Surrogate's Court, at the same address (phone: 518-746-2545), has jurisdiction over probate, estate administration, and guardianship matters.

 • These Justice Courts handle traffic violations, misdemeanors, small claims (up to $5,000), and preliminary felony hearings.